billyfletcher5000/mapmarks/README.md

 ### Saving Defaults

-To save defaults: Simply assign a colour to the room type via the legend like normal, then hit the new little Save icon button to save the current set of assigned colours as defaults.
+To save defaults: Simply assign a colour to the room type via the legend like normal, then ***hold shift*** and hit the new little Save icon button to save the current set of assigned colours as defaults.
 Then every time you reload the game, enter a new act or start a new run, those colours will be applied by default.
 This also works for the initial colour in the colour picker.
+You can also disable requiring the need to hold shift in the mod's config page (Mods on the main menu -> select Map Marks -> select Config), as well as turn it on for Act 4 (this is disabled by default as the route is always fixed).

 ![image](https://github.com/user-attachments/assets/ca0f41bd-fb52-4442-a6dd-2645441e756a)